-With MCC's flexible class schedules, you will learn to plan, direct, coordinate and budget a variety of projects, including building residential, commercial or industrial structures, roads, bridges, wastewater treatment plans, schools and hospitals.
+In MCC's Construction Management program, you will learn to plan, direct, coordinate, and budget construction projects, including building residential, commercial, or industrial structures, roads, bridges, wastewater treatment plans, schools, and hospitals.

 Visit the MoSCORES website for information on MCC's programs, including length, credit hours, and wage and employment data.
 Search Metropolitan Community College.
 Note: The historical data listed is informational and can vary based on the number of credit hours students earn, local wage conditions and other factors.

 If you have already completed a federally approved apprenticeship you can earn a degree in as little as two semesters.
 Your apprenticeship may be worth 30-42 credit hours.

 View available apprenticeship programs